gourlaysama/girouette/README.md

         * Geographic coordinates (lat,lon): "35.68,139.69" This option overrides
           the corresponding value from the config.

+-u, --units <units>
+        Units to use when displaying temperatures and speeds.

+        Possible units are:

+        - metric: Celsius temperatures and kilometers/hour speeds (the default),

+        - imperial: Fahrenheit temperatures and miles/hour speeds,

+        - standard: Kelvin temperatures and meters/second speeds.

+        This option overrides the corresponding value from the config.

     --clean-cache
         Removes all cached responses and exits.